Is Your Life Designed To Support Wellness?

 Health and wellness maybe something that people think are similar or pretty much the same.
 But wellness is a much broader term and includes health, among many other things.

-Wellness is something that many people overlook.
+Wellbeing is something that many people overlook.
 Most people think that how they feel is how they feel and there is nothing to be done about it.

 For some, the primary goal of seeking good health is to prevent some possible future disease, like heart disease or diabetes.